Nicole Behar: Racing career

 Behar (No. 33) pits during the 2017 Carneros 200 at Sonoma Raceway.

 A fifth generation racer, Behar began go-kart racing after her sixth birthday, transitioning to full bodied cars at fourteen.

-Behar entered the K&N Pro Series West with her family team toward the end of the 2014 season, finishing 6th (of 17 cars) in her debut race.
+Behar entered the K&N Pro Series West with her family team toward the end of the 2014 season, finishing sixth (of 17 cars) in her debut race.
 The following season, she commanded significant attention after her second-place finish at the King Taco Catering/NAPA Auto Parts 150, earning an invitation into the NASCAR Next program for promising young drivers.
-Running consistently in the top half of the field, Behar finished the year with nine top-10s in thirteen races, good enough for 10th place in the final points standings.
+Running consistently in the top half of the field, Behar finished the year with nine top-tens in thirteen races, good enough for tenth place in the final points standings.
 For the 2016 season, Behar signed a development deal with the better resourced David Gilliland Racing to run the CARS Super Late Model Tour, but parted ways with the outfit amid unclear circumstances after attempting and starting only one of the first three races.
 Undeterred, Behar started and finished third in her ARCA Racing Series debut that June at Madison International Speedway, driving a Toyota for Venturini Motorsports.
-Subsequently, Behar returned to the K&N Pro Series West for four starts, adding four top-10 finishes for a career total of fifteen, a record among female K&N Pro Series West drivers.
-At Idaho's Meridian Speedway, she finished third to Julia Landauer's second, the first time two women had run top-5 in the same NASCAR touring series race since 1988.
+Subsequently, Behar returned to the K&N Pro Series West for four starts, adding four top-ten finishes for a career total of fifteen, a record among female K&N Pro Series West drivers.
+At Idaho's Meridian Speedway, she finished third to Julia Landauer's second, the first time two women had run top-five in the same NASCAR touring series race since 1988.